makkus/freckles/README.rst

              meta:
                become: yes

+    This ensures that a folder called ``.backups`` exists in your home directory, that a file ``/tmp/testfile`` exists, and that that file contains a line with a certain content, and also installs docker (using the `mongrelion.docker <https://galaxy.ansible.com/mongrelion/docker/>`_ role).
+And yes, I know, I have to think of an example that makes a bit more sense.

     It can be '`inaugurated <https://github.com/makkus/inaugurate>`_' (neither ``freckles`` nor ``ansible`` nor anything else apart from ``curl`` needs to be installed yet) simply via:

     .. code-block:: console

        curl https://freckles.io | bash -s -- frecklecute example.yml

-    This ensures that a folder called ``.backups`` exists in your home directory, that a file ``/tmp/testfile`` exists, and that it contains a line with a certain content, and also installs docker (using the `mongrelion.docker <https://galaxy.ansible.com/mongrelion/docker/>`_ role).
-And yes, I know, I have to think of an example that makes a bit more sense.

 Really quick start